roseengineering/bdbstore/README.md

 Berkeley DB C API.
 The object's methods for manipulating this handle are as follows:

-    env.begin([options], callback)

-The method begin calls DB\_ENV->txn\_begin().
-Once the transaction begins the callback is called with two arguments, the first being the error object while the second is the transaction object.
-The transaction object has methods for committing or aborting the started transaction.
-It also has a method for wrapping a database object in the transaction.
-This method returns undefined.

     err = env.flags(options, [onoff])

 The method flags calls DB\_ENV->set\_flags().
 The onoff argument is